Building a special circuit known as a local oscillator or BFO is shown in this article.

-This circuit is used in many electronics testers and other devices to create a specific kind of signal.
+This kind of circuit is used in many electronics testers and other devices to generate a signal.

-It uses a common part called a bipolar junction transistor BJT.
+It makes use of a common circuit component called a bipolar junction transistor (BJT).

 What is Beat Frequency Oscillator:

-Activation of the BFO occurs when the mode switch is set to the ‘C’ CW or SSB position.
+When the mode switch is in the ‘C’ CW or SSB position the BFO is activated.

 Circuit Working: